location: Briar Cemetery

-A. This is Hollywood Forever Memorial Park, located at 6000 Santa Monica Boulevard, in Hollywood, CA.
+A. This is Hollywood Forever Cemetery, located at 6000 Santa Monica Boulevard, in Hollywood, CA.

 In real life, it's the final resting place of a number of stars from the early age of movies, including superstars Rudolph Valentino, Douglas Fairbanks, and Nelson Eddy, as well as more recent stars such as Mickey Rooney, Don Adams, Darren McGavin and Estelle Getty.

 This spot on the lawn, near the lake, is just outside (north of) the large Cathedral Mausoleum where Valentino is buried.

 the show, the small mausoleum has the name

 "Laurel" above the door, but in real life the name reads "Cutts" above